-When my friend Christy decided to tie the knot with her high-school sweetheart Brad, they both knew they wanted a small and elegant wedding.
-They didn't want anything too fancy!
-No ice sculptures, no million-dollar venue, no gourmet menu- just a small simple, no frills wedding!
+When Christy decided to say 'I Do' with her high-school sweetheart Brad, they both didn't want anything too fancy!
+No ice sculptures, no million-dollar venue or gourmet menu- just a small simple wedding!
 They even made the invitations at home.
-Most of the RSVP responses that came back mentioned how lovely it was to see the old-fashioned handmade wedding invitations!
+Most of the RSVP responses mentioned how lovely it was to see the old-fashioned handmade wedding invitations!

-Wedding invitations whether handmade or ready-made should be warm, simple, and welcoming.
-Making your own invitation costs less, look great, and most of all, they are completely original!
-Here are all the things you need to consider while making you own wedding invitations.
-First of all you need to have a clear picture of how you want them to be- simple cards, accessorized cards, or out-of-the-box invitations.
+Here are the things you need to consider while making your own wedding invitations.
+First of all you need to decide how you want them to be- simple cards, accessorized cards, or out-of-the-box invitations.

 Card Shapes and Envelopes

 Wedding cards can be of any shape that you want.
-Although traditionally used shapes like rectangle and square might seem conventional and elegant, there are always couples that want to bring in an element of innovation into their wedding cards.
-If you want to add a bit of novelty to your cards, try those that are shaped like the wedding cake, the bride and groom silhouette, or even wedding bells.
-Try to make the envelopes a bit innovative as well.
+Although traditionally used shapes like rectangle and square might seem conventional and elegant, the couples that want an element of innovation in their wedding cards can try those cards shaped as a wedding cake, the bride and groom silhouette, or even wedding bells.

 Printed Text or Calligraphy

-As for the writing part of the invitations, you can use conventional screen-printing techniques or use the good old computer for printing out the content.
-Printing is a preferred option because it brings uniformity to the font, and hence makes the invitation look elegant.
-However, if you or any of your family members/friends are well versed with the art of calligraphy, you can always get the messages hand-written in a beautiful calligraphic script!
+As for the writing part of the invitations, you can use conventional screen-printing techniques or use the good old computer for printing out the content as it brings uniformity to the font making the invitations look elegant.
+If you or anyone you know are well versed with the art of calligraphy, you can have the content hand-written.